UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

 For maximum scoring, it is best to start at a higher level, and try to clear 3 lines at a time as much as possible, to maximize points per line cleared.

-The game ends when pieces have stacked up to the point that there is no room for the next piece to be placed on the board and begin falling from the right side.
+The game ends when pieces have stacked up to the point that there is no room for the next piece to be placed on the board.

 ##### High Score